Cloud Vulnerability DB

 A community-led vulnerabilities database

 Next.js, a React framework for building full-stack web applications, disclosed a vulnerability (CVE-2025-57822) affecting versions prior to 14.2.32 and 15.4.7.
-The vulnerability was discovered when next() was used without explicitly passing the request object, which could lead to Server-Side Request Forgery (SSRF) in self-hosted applications that incorrectly forwarded user-supplied headers.
-The issue was reported on August 29, 2025, and has been assigned a CVSS v3.1 score of 6.5 (Medium) (GitHub Advisory, NVD).
+The vulnerability was discovered when next() was used without explicitly passing the request object, which could lead to Server-Side Request Forgery (SSRF) in self-hosted applications that incorrectly forwarded user-supplied headers (NVD, GitHub Advisory).

-The vulnerability could allow attackers to influence the destination of internal requests triggered by middleware routing logic, perform SSRF against internal infrastructure if user-controlled headers were forwarded without validation, and potentially access sensitive internal resources or services unintentionally exposed via internal redirect behavior.
-This issue primarily affects self-hosted deployments where developers use custom middleware logic and do not follow documented usage of NextResponse.next({ request }) (Vercel Changelog).
+In affected configurations, attackers could influence the destination of internal requests triggered by middleware routing logic, perform SSRF against internal infrastructure if user-controlled headers were forwarded without validation, and potentially access sensitive internal resources or services unintentionally exposed via internal redirect behavior.
+This issue is primarily exploitable in self-hosted deployments where developers use custom middleware logic and do not adhere to documented usage of NextResponse.next({ request }) (Vercel Changelog).

 The vulnerability has been patched in Next.js versions 14.2.32 and 15.4.7.
 For users who cannot upgrade immediately, recommended workarounds include: ensuring middleware follows official guidance by using NextResponse.next({ request }) to explicitly pass the request object, avoiding forwarding user-controlled headers to downstream systems without validation, and ensuring headers that should never be sent from client to server are not reflected back via NextResponse.next (Vercel Changelog).